It is more important than ever to be agile as an organization in order to be able to respond quickly to changes. Especially in the B2B market.

-During this session the B2B digital commerce group discusses Agile and Scrum in the B2B organization.
-Herbert Pesch (director of B2B digital agency Evident) and Roelof Swiers (Intershop) are the joint hosts of the group.
+Watch the video below and see how a B2B digital commerce group discusses Agile and Scrum in the B2B organization.
+Herbert Pesch, director of B2B digital agency Evident and Roelof Swiers of Intershop are the joint hosts of the group.
 This time, the group has been invited to Evident.
 Evident is a digital agency that supports B2B organizations in their growth in an economic climate that is constantly changing due to digital developments.

 More than half of the organizations in the group operate internationally.
 This means that many colleagues work remotely.
-So how do you make Scrum work properly?
+How do they make Scrum work properly?

 - Make sure that everyone has access to all documentation, for example via SharePoint.

 - Keep communication accessible, for example by literally giving people a face because the camera is always on.